Close-up of woman's eye

 Kerataconus is a condition that affects the cornea, the clear front part of the eye.
 Although it might sound intimidating, understanding keratoconus and its available treatments can help you or someone you know find proper treatment and maintain clear vision.

-At Eyeworks Vision Care - Hockessin, we help patients with keratoconus achieve clear, comfortable, and healthy vision using scleral contact lenses.
+At Hockessin Eyeworks, we help patients with keratoconus achieve clear, comfortable, and healthy vision using scleral contact lenses.
 Contact us to schedule your appointment if you or someone you love has been diagnosed with a corneal condition.

 Keratoconus is an eye condition where the cornea, which is normally round and dome-shaped, becomes thin and develops a cone-like bulge.
 This irregular shape affects the cornea's ability to properly focus light onto the retina, resulting in blurry and distorted vision.